markqvist/Reticulum/docs/source/understanding.rst

 destination.

 According to these rules and default constants, an announce will propagate throughout the network in a predictable way.

-In an example network utilising the default constants, and with an average link distance of *Lavg =* 15 kilometers, an announce will be able to propagate outwards to a radius of 180 kilometers in 34 minutes, and a *maximum announce radius* of 270 kilometers in approximately 3 days.
+As an example, in a network based only on radio transceivers with an average link distance of 15 kilometers, an announce will be able to propagate outwards over 12 hops, to a radius of 180 kilometers, in approximately 20 minutes.

+The design and constants of the decay and delay functionality in the announce propagation is subject to change and optimisation as real-world usage is explored.
+The announce propagation speed can be increased at the cost of increased bandwidth consumption.

 .. _understanding-paths: